 Every wedding, proposal, and engagement shoot tells a tale.
 Here are some of the newest.

-Sara and Graham
+May 2026: Sara and Graham

 How did a newly minted married couple and I end up at a Dunkin Donuts in Charlestown?
 I don’t really know.
 One of my favorite things about wedding Saturdays is that 1) anything can happen, and 2) you just go with it.
 From our engagement shoot last month, I knew that I was going to enjoy working with Sara and Graham.
 They didn’t take a bad photo—just look at ’em—and they were also both so quiet I’m starting to think they communicate with each other via telepathy.
 Theirs was a small wedding, and after Dunks we headed over to a restaurant at the Charlestown Navy Yards, where they met up with their guests for dinner and wedding cake.
 We finished up with some panoramic stuff against the Boston skyline.
 Small wedding, big photos.